ektrah/nsec/docs/api/nsec.cryptography.key.md

 : The specified algorithm does not use keys.

-### GetKeyBlobSize(Algorithm, KeyBlobFormat)

-Gets the maximum size of a key BLOB for the specified algorithm and format.

-    public static int GetKeyBlobSize(
-        Algorithm algorithm,
-        KeyBlobFormat format)

-#### Parameters

-algorithm
-: The algorithm for the key BLOB format.

-format
-: One of the [[KeyBlobFormat|KeyBlobFormat Enum]] values that specifies the
-    format of a key BLOB.

-#### Return value

-The maximum key BLOB size for the specified algorithm and format.

-ArgumentException
-: The specified algorithm does not support the specified format.

-NotSupportedException
-: The specified algorithm does not use keys.

 ### Import(Algorithm, ReadOnlySpan<byte>, KeyBlobFormat, KeyFlags)

 Imports the specified key BLOB in the specified format.